Upgrade to remove ads

 A statistical data type that exists on an arbitrary numerical scale where the exact numerical value has no significance other than to rank a set of data points.
 Deals with the order or position of items such as words, letters, symbols or numbers arranged in a hierarchical order.
 Quantitative assessment cannot be made.

 That proportion of a population with a dimension at or less than a given value.
-For a given demographic (gender, race, age), the 50th percentile is the average.
+For a given demographic (gender, race, age), the 50th is the average.

 The way in which something is regarded, understood or interpreted.